Building Blocks Of Motor Management

 Best-practice repair specification

 Ensure that motors are returned to their nameplate efficiency by specifying best-practice repair.
 Without this type of specification, a repair could result in a unit that operates less efficiently.
 Take the time to check out the best-practice repair resources that are available through the Motor Decisions Matter initiative, and contact your motor service provider to develop a specification for your facility.
 Motor Decisions Matter provides motor users with a variety of free tools and information, including the “Simple Savings Calculator,” “Motor Planning Kit” and numerous case studies from facilities throughout the United States and Canada, at www.motorsmatter.org.
-MT
+LMT

 The Motor Decisions Matter (MDM) campaign is managed by the Consortium for Energy Efficiency (CEE), a North American nonprofit organization that promotes energy-saving products, equipment and technologies.
 For further information, contact MDM staff at firstname.lastname@example.org or (617) 589-3949.